-The main difference between the single layer (SL) and the multilayer (ML) survivability is due to the fact that with the ML survivability only multihop LSPs are subject to protection routing and hence consume the MPLS spare capacity, whereas with the SL survivability both single- and multi-hop LSPs require spare resources of the MPLS layer.
-This results in higher number of lightpaths carrying protection LSPs (see values in brackets in Tab.
-2a-c) and higher transit traffic obtained with the SL survivability.
+ML survivability only multihop LSPs are subject to protection routing and hence consume the MPLS spare capacity, whereas with the SL survivability both single- and multi-hop LSPs require spare resources of the MPLS layer.
+This results in a higher number of lightpaths carrying protection LSPs (see values in brackets in Table III(a)-(c)) and higher transit traffic obtained with the SL survivability.
 However, with the ML survivability protection lightpaths are added, so the total number of lightpaths is higher in this scenario.
 This in turn affects the total configuration cost as lightpaths are the most expensive network resources.

-For low bandwidth LSPs, the SL survivability is the cheapest option, as depicted in Tab.
-2a and Fig. 7.
+For low bandwidth LSPs, the SL survivability is the cheapest option, as depicted in Table III(a) and Fig. 7.
 Low bandwidth LSPs tend to be routed in multiple logical hops as they are groomed in intermediate routers to better fill the lightpath capacity.
-As a result, there exist relatively many multi-hop LSPs wich are subject to protection routing with the ML survivability and more lightpaths are added after the protection LSP routing (21), despite a small total number of lightpaths.
+As a result, there exist relatively many multi-hop LSPs which are subject to protection routing with the ML survivability and more lightpaths are added (21) after protection LSP routing, despite a small total number of lightpaths.
 This makes the ML survivability the most expensive option for low bandwidth LSPs.

-This relation changes for high-bandwidth LSPs, close to the lightpath capacity (Tab.
-2c).
-High bandwidth LSPs tend to be routed in single logical hops, i.e. on direct lightpaths, to minimize the transit traffic (note the small amount of the transit traffic, as compared with the other traffic scenarios).
-Therefore, there exist relatively few multi-hop LSPs which are subject to the protection routing with the ML survivability.
+This relation changes for high-bandwidth LSPs, close to the lightpath capacity (Table III(c)).
+High bandwidth LSPs tend to be routed in single logical hops, i.e. on direct lightpaths, to minimize the transit traffic (note the small amount of transit traffic, as compared with the other traffic scenarios).
+Therefore, there exist relatively few multi-hop LSPs which are subject to protection routing with the ML survivability.
 As a result, much fewer lightpaths are added after the protection LSP routing (10), as compared with the SL survivability (105).
 This tendency and further savings in the wavelength use brought by the ML survivability (respectively 15%, 18% and 20% with different SCA methods) make this option the cheapest in this traffic scenario.
 The difference in the wavelength usage is due to the fact that with the SL survivability working and protection LSPs have disjoint routes in both network layers, whereas with the ML survivability working and protection lightpaths are disjoint only in the optical layer.
 As a result, lightpaths take longer routes with the SL survivability.